Windows XP ISO file or DVD

-Do you want to create a bootable USB drive containing Windows XP, Windows 7 and Windows 8/8.1 installation files to avoid creating multiple bootable USB drives?
-Would you like to install Windows XP, Windows 7 and Windows 8/8.1 from the same USB drive?
+Do you want to create a bootable USB drive containing Windows XP, Windows 7, Windows 8/8.1 and Windows 10 installation files to avoid creating multiple bootable USB drives?
+Would you like to install Windows 7, Windows 8/8.1 and Windows 10 from the same USB drive?
 If you said yes to above questions, you have come to the right place.

-In this guide, we will show you how to create a bootable USB drive containing Windows XP, Windows 7 and Windows 8/8.1 installation files and install XP, 7 and 8/8.1 from the same USB drive.
+In this guide, we will show you how to create a bootable USB drive containing Windows XP, Windows 7, Windows 8 and Windows 10 installation files to install XP, 7, 8/8.1 and 10 from the same USB drive.

 Things you need: